Uranium993/Uranium993/README.md

 <br>
 <br>
-Fun fact: Music is my hobby (as every other's dev), I've been playing, singing, producing (for myself at least) for years..
+Fun fact: Music is my hobby (as is every other's developer), I've been playing, singing, producing (for myself at least) for years..
 <br>
 <br>